mattsoen/cyber_sec/IaC/README.md

 Files:

 gcp_network.tf - This provisions a GCP network and basic firewall rules.
-This is based on learnings from the the Google Cloud Cybersecurity Professional course.
+This is based on learnings from the Google Cloud Cybersecurity Professional course.